ASTIN77/formedix-dev-test/README.md

 Description:

-A simply app that takes a search term and searched the Flickr Portal using a non-commercial API to return photos of the search criteria
+A simple app that takes a search term and searches the Flickr Portal using a non-commercial API to return photos that apply to the search criteria.

-This displays the maxiumum number of images per serach request ( currently 500) and returns them on a new pages enabling you to scroll down to the end of the results.
+This displays the maxiumum number of images per serach request (currently 500) and returns them on a new page enabling you to scroll down to the end of the results.

 Installation: